 We recognize that the commitment to diversity starts at the top.
-As of Q2 2023, 39% of our leadership positions were held by women and 11% by underrepresented minorities.
+As of year-end 2023, 39% of our leadership positions were held by women and 12% by underrepresented minorities.
 We're focused on growing diversity and equity within our leadership pipeline, with the goal of attracting more diverse candidates and unlocking our current employees' potential through leadership development.